Last Updated on 19th March 2026 by admin

 Max Depth: 229 meters (751 ft)

 One of the Great Lakes in North America, Lake Huron is a great lake that amazes through its size and still beauty.
-It is the Second largest of the Great Lakes in terms of surface area and the third largest fresh water lake in the world.
-Lake Huron is located on the border of Canada-United States with its shores touching upon the province of Canada Ontario and the states of Michigan and Wisconsin.
+It is the Second largest of the Great Lakes in terms of surface area and the third largest freshwater lake in the world.
+Lake Huron is located on the border of Canada-United States with its shores touching upon the Canadian province of Ontario and the states of Michigan and Wisconsin.
 Its beautiful scenery, clean waters and variety of the ecosystems have made it a paradise to nature lovers and outdoor adventure addicts.

 The ecosystem of Lake Huron is the home to an astounding amount of aquatic organisms.
 Its cool and clear waters support fish species like lake trout, walleye, whitefish, yellow perch and smallmouth bass.
 The bald eagles and ospreys, herons, loons, beavers, and black bears can be found in the surrounding wetlands, dunes, and forests.